ntclark/PostScript/PostScriptInterpreter/Readme.md

 My disdain for most Open Source is not a secret, if you're curious about that, peruse my thoughts on the [root page](../) readme.

 In fact, my entire reason for writing this system is because I believe GhostScript is an absolute nightmare to understand.

-I guess those shocked by that statement probably think I'm unfair and wonder if I had bothered to read the documentation or usage notes.
+I'm sure those shocked by that statement probably think I'm unfair and wonder if I had bothered to read the documentation or usage notes.
 What those people may have assumed is that I'm talking about "usage" - I am not.

 You see, *anytime* I'm going to use any software I didn't write in a system that will have my name associated with it, I will always bring that software as a project side by side into my development environment and build and debug through it at the **very** deepest level.
 I insist in thoroughly understanding everything that software does and how it does it, and most importantly - what are, and how did they implement, the underlying algorithms, equations, or any aspect of the solution domain for the system.

-You could say I trust no-one but myself in terms of assuring defect free, robust, and extensible software, and you'd be 100% correct.
+You could say I trust no-one but myself in terms of assuring defect free, robust, and extensible software, and you'd be 90% correct.
+Actually, I don't even trust myself - the only thing I trust is what I see executing in the CPU and what I see on the other side of executing in the CPU.
+In otherwords, with everthing I develop I am in the debugger watching every single line execute and I am in there for way more time than I'm in the editor itself.
+It is painfully obvious that the vast majority of Open Source Software developers, from the standpoint of lack of readability alone, have a tenth the dedication that I do for debugging, and that alone is enough to reject the use of that system in my software.

-Put simply, I will **not** put my name on software if it includes software that I do not **completely** understand.
+Put simply, I will **not** put my name on software if it includes parts that I do not **completely** understand.
 I must also believe that it is 100% free of bugs and has at least some modicum of cleanliness, readability, efficiency and ability for maintainability and extensibility.
+The term "black box" has a use in something like electronics.
+In software, not so much.
+It's bad enough I have to trust Windows internals without seeing the source code but I can't bring myself to use something when I have the option to see what it's made of.

 Therefore, as it happens, I have rarely actually used Open Source in my software.
 I use open source to learn of it's strategy in satisfying the domain space, and I'll usually inspect multiple approaches.
 Ultimately, I generally go back to inventing my own approach based on any definitive documentation if I can find that.